Charles1026/CS4223/ass1/writeup.md

 As seen from the summary above, there are almost no floating point operations.
 Hence, I hypothesise that reducing our floating point resources to the minimum will have almost no effect on our IPC performance.
 To test this, I used the default configuration with both the FP ALU and FP Multiplier values set to 1 against them set to 4 got an IPC values of `1.6362` and `1.6380`.
 As such, we can run with the reasonable assumption that floating point resources will not affect our IPC performance and hence they can always be set to 1 to minimise their area cost.

-From the instruction class distribution, I predict that we will need out-of-order execution as load/store operations have a long downtime on average, so having the ability to move forward with other non true dependent instructions would greatly help our IPC.
-As such we should see out-of-order execution with a decently sized Load/Store Queue and Reorder Buffer in our ideal solution.
+From the instruction class distribution, I predict that we will need out-of-order issue as load/store operations have a long downtime on average, so having the ability to move forward with other non true dependent instructions would greatly help our IPC.
+As such we should see out-of-order issue with a decently sized Load/Store Queue and Reorder Buffer in our ideal solution.
 In addition, since both the load/store operations and integer computation use the integer ALU, it will be more favoured than the integer multiplication unit in our ideal solution.

 In total, there are `4 * 4 * 4 * 4 * 4 * 2 * 3 * 3 = 18432` possible combinations of the resource values.
 Using our assumption above on floating point resources, we have `4 * 4 * 4 * 1 * 1 * 2 * 3 * 3 = 1152`.
 Upon testing with sim-outorder, I realised that `-commit:width`, which is part of the pipeline width, can only take in values that are powers of 2.
 This restricts our values of pipeline width to 3 values and a total of `864` states.
 Of those states, only `470` states have area less than the maximum allowed of `60.0`.

 However, `470` is still too large a number to be iteratively tested to find the best configuration.
 Hence, we have to make another assumption.
 If every value in config A is larger than or equals to their respective counterparts in config B, we say that config A is more optimal than config B. If no config is more optimal than config A, we say it is an optimal config.
 We assume that any optimal config will have an equal or faster IPC as compared to any config which is less optimal than it.
 Hence, this narrows us down to just `13` optimal states.

-With this, we can iteratively test the 44 states with a python script.
-All calculations and testing mentioned above can be found in the attached python script `1_tester.py`. based on the tests, the best configuration is given below, with an area of 59.04 and an IPC of 1.186.
+With this, we can iteratively test the `13` states with a python script.
+All calculations and testing mentioned above can be found in the attached python script `1_tester.py`. based on the tests, the best configuration is given below, with an area of `59.04` and an IPC of `1.186`.

 | Resource | P. Width | Int ALU | Int Mult | FP ALU | FP Mult | Out-of-order Issue | RUU | LSQ |
 | - | - | - | - | - | - | - | - | - |